 Your customer might then add the earrings to their cart and become a paying customer.
 Remarketing people that are visiting your online store is another trick for running Facebook ads that actually work.

 Start using Instagram Shopping

-If you’re creating content on Instagram (which you should be), there’s a cool feature called Instagram Shopping that lets people buy products featured in your Instagram posts directly through Instagram.
+If you’re creating content on Instagram (which you should be), there’s a great feature called Instagram Shopping that lets people buy products featured in your posts directly through the app.

 Considering that 20% of shoppers—and 37% of Gen Zers—say Instagram is their favorite channel for holiday shopping, you should definitely look into setting up Instagram Shopping.